cksystemsteaching/selfie/manuscript/encoding.md

 Now, what is a comment in code anyway?
 A comment is text that the machine ignores completely.
 It is only there for people to read and understand the code.
 In C\*, a comment is all text to the right of two slashes `//` until the end of the line.
 There is a lot of that in the beginning of `selfie.c`.
 It actually takes a bit of scrolling down to see the [first line of code](http://github.com/cksystemsteaching/selfie/blob/0d76fc92d8a79db612973153d133f14eb35efae6/selfie.c#L76) that means something to the machine and is not a comment.

 If we were to remove all comments from `selfie.c` the result would still be semantically equivalent to `selfie.c` from the perspective of the machine.
-In fact, we could safely remove even more characters called whitespace without changing any semantics.
+In fact, we can safely remove even more characters called whitespace without changing any semantics.

 ## Whitespace